nosovk/flowershow/content/Projects/ROP/client-onboarding-process.md

 ![[rls-theme-4.png]]

 ## Design
-- we need product Logo in *vector* format.
+- We need product Logo in *vector* format (svg).
-- if you have some branding docs, show them to us
+- If you have some branding docs, show them to us
-- or you can just draw some design from scratch, respecting url structure that exists in example.
+- Or you can just draw some design from scratch, respecting url structure that exists in example.

 ## Docs
-- we ask for text, for T&C page, and Privacy page
+- We ask for text, for T&C page, and Privacy page
 	- please provide docs in [markdown](https://commonmark.org/) format (you can use https://hackmd.io/ to edit them online like Google Docs)
 ### Translations
 - If you want to have some language that differs from English, we will ask you to upload translations.
 We use [weblate](https://weblate.org/) to manage translations.
 Weblate is a UI to manage translations, that allows you to manage translations on preferred language (we maintain only English localization)